KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 Access your website by going to 192.168.10.10
 ![Laravel Success](./laravel_scrn.png)

-And hopefully that's what you'll see!
+And that's what you'll see!